Toyota Tacoma Tires: Complete Informational Guide By Cole Mitchell May 6, 2026 10 min read

 Proper Jack Placement

-2. Engage the parking brake and use wheel wedges to secure the vehicle.
+2. Set the parking brake and use wheel wedges.

-3. If the ground’s soft or uneven, place a small piece of 2×6” wood under the jack for added stability.
+3. Place a small piece of 2×6” wood under the jack if firm ground needs a wider base.

 Safe Lifting Techniques